Stardust-SJF/gfe_driver/README.md

 Then, configure the driver with:

 ```
-mkdir build && cd build
+cd build
 ../configure --enable-optimize --disable-debug --with-graphone=/path/to/graphone/build
 ```

 ##### LiveGraph

 Download the binary library from the [official repository](https://github.com/thu-pacman/LiveGraph-Binary/releases).
 In the paper, we evaluated version 20200829.
+You need to download `liblivegraph.tar.gz` and extract `liblivegraph.so` into a folder.
 Then configure the driver by pointing the path to where the library has been downloading:

 ```
-mkdir build && cd build
+cd build
 ../configure --enable-optimize --disable-debug --with-livegraph=/path/to/livegraph/lib
 ```